 Security Freeze: You also have the right to place a security freeze on your credit report.
 A security freeze is intended to prevent credit, loans, and services from being approved in your name without your consent.
 To place a security freeze on your credit report, you need to make a request to each consumer reporting agency.
 You may make that request by certified mail, overnight mail, regular stamped mail, or by following the instructions found at the websites listed below.
 The following information must be included when requesting a security freeze (note that if you are requesting a credit report for your spouse or a minor under the age of 16, this information must be provided for him/her as well): (1) full name, with middle initial and any suffixes; (2) Social Security number; (3) date of birth; (4) current address and any previous addresses for the past five years; and (5) any applicable incident report or complaint with a law enforcement agency or the Registry of Motor Vehicles.
 The request must also include a copy of a government-issued identification card and a copy of a recent utility bill or bank or insurance statement.
 It is essential that each copy be legible, display your name and current mailing address, and the date of issue.
-As of September 21, 2018, it is free to place, lift, or remove a security freeze.
-You may also place a security freeze for children under the age of 16.
-You may obtain a free security freeze by contacting any one or more of the following national consumer reporting agencies:
+As of September 21, 2018, it is free to place, lift, or remove a security freeze by contacting any one or more of the following national consumer reporting agencies: